Pantalon rouge: Limited readoption

-During World War I red trousers never completely vanished from depots plus lines of communication units and training establishments, although this reflected shortages of the new horizon-blue garments rather than nolstalgia.
+During the First World War red trousers never completely vanished from depots plus lines of communication units and training establishments, although this reflected shortages of the new horizon-blue garments rather than nolstalgia.
 From 1928 the colourful pre-war uniforms were reintroduced for those regiments of the French Army of Africa (Algeria, Tunisia, Morocco) that were primarily dependent on voluntary enlistment.
 Limited to parade and off duty wear, this recruitment measure meant that red trousers were worn again until 1939 by officers and re-enlisted personnel of the tirailleurs, zouaves and chasseurs d'Afrique.
 Only the Foreign Legion did not return to pantalons rouge after peacetime stocks were used up after 1919.
 In 1931 serving officers of all metropolitan and colonial branches were required to acquire full dress for social and ceremonial occasions in pre-1914 colours.
 In addition to these officers, cadets at the Saint Cyr Military Academy reappeared in blue and red from 1931 onwards.